HemalWebsite/StoneHill-Hackathon---G-Team/README.md

 Many people struggle with selecting appropriate outfits for different occasions, often facing uncertainty about how clothes will look on them before purchasing.
 This leads to wasted time, unsatisfactory purchases, and a lack of confidence in styling choices.
 Our solution provides a personalized, AI-driven experience that recommends occasion-appropriate outfits, visually previews them on the user, and simplifies the purchasing process, addressing this simple, but quite common fashion dilemma.

 Software Used:
-Gemini Open API
+Gemini Open API, Firebase Firestore, TensorFlow
-Firebase Firestore
-TensorFlow

 Languages:
-React.js
-JavaScript
-HTML + CSS
+React.js, JavaScript, HTML + CSS